Checks and Asserts

 Using @assert

-BAML will raise an exception if a function returns a Foo
+BAML will raise an exception if a function returns a Foo where Foo.bar

 is not between 0 and 10.

-, BAML will raise an exception.
+If the function NextInt8 returns 128, BAML will raise an exception.

-Asserts may be applied to a whole class via @@assert
+Asserts may be applied to a whole class via @@assert.

-with Union
+Using @assert with Union Types

-Note that when using Unions
+Note that when using Unions, it is

-crucial to specify where the @assert
+crucial to specify where the @assert attribute is applied within the union

 type, as it is not known until runtime which type the value will be.

-In the above example, the @assert
+In the above example, the @assert attribute is applied specifically to the

-, rather than to the Foo.bar
+int and string instances of the Union, rather than to the Foo.bar field

 as a whole.

-refers to the value of the type instance it is
+Likewise, the keyword this refers to the value of the type instance it is

-directly associated with (e.g., int
+directly associated with (e.g., int or string).

 Chaining Assertions

-You can have multiple assertions on a single field by chaining multiple @assert
+You can have multiple assertions on a single field by chaining multiple @assert attributes.

-In this example, the asserts on bar
+In this example, the asserts on bar and baz are equivalent.

 Chained asserts are evaluated in order from left to right.
 If the first assert fails, the second assert will not be evaluated.